aasha01/ClinicalNER/README.md

 The data used in this project is "n2c2 NLP Research Data Sets".
 For UMLS and n2c2 dataset, we need proper license from the respective sites.

+Notebooks are not committed to this repo. due to the n2c2 dataset PHI & policies.

 ![Symptoms, Disease Names Extraction](web/static/images/ProjectFrontPage_Orange.png)

 ### Collaborators